 Price of diesel fuel sinks

-The average price of a gallon of diesel fuel nationwide fell for the second straight week, dropping 2.2 cents to $2.957 a gallon, according to US Department of Energy information.
+The average price of a gallon of diesel fuel nationwide fell 1.8 cents to $2.928 a gallon, marking its fifth straight decline and leaving it at its lowest level in three months, according to US Department of Energy information.

 © 2013 Penton Media Inc.